gigascience/gigadb-website/gigadb/app/tools/excel-spreadsheet-uploader/template/UPDATE_INSTRUCTIONS.md

 10. It is time to commit the changes by adding a summary and description to the commit message form at the bottom left, and then click "commit to (name of the just created branch)"
 11. The main pane will show a list of what to do next.
 Choose the top one (already highlighted) "Publish your branch" by clicking the "Publish branch" button
 12. The top option in the main pane is highlighted and says "Preview the pull request from you current branch", and has a button "Preview Pull Request" that you click
-13. A preview pane will pop up, check that it says:
+13. A preview pane will pop up, check that:
-    *  "commit into base:develop from (name of the branch you have created)
+    *  it says "commit into base:develop from (name of the branch with your changes)"
     *  the main pane contain the change you want to publish and be reviewed
     *  At the bottom left, it should have a green tick "Able to merge"
 14. If all good, you can click "Create Pull Request"